excellalabs/intro-to-functional-scala/README.md

 ## Chapter 1 - Functional programming

-### Section 1.1 - What is functional programming & Scala?
+### Section 1.1 - What is functional programming & Scala & why use them?

+Functional programming treats computation as the evaluation of functions and avoids changing state and mutable data.
+It's declarative, using expressions over statements.
+The output of a function depends only on the input always yielding the same results if called multiple times with the same inputs.
+This is in contrast to functions that depend on local or global state, which could have different results each time called depending on current state, and can have side effects which are changes in state that don't depend on the inputs.
+This can make **much easier to understand and predict the behavior** of an application.

-**What makes it functional?** [Every function is a value](https://docs.scala-lang.org/tour/unified-types.html) with support for anonymous functions, higher-order functions, allows [functions to be nested](https://docs.scala-lang.org/tour/nested-functions.html), and supports currying.
+**What makes Scala functional?** [Every function is a value](https://docs.scala-lang.org/tour/unified-types.html) with support for anonymous functions, higher-order functions, allows [functions to be nested](https://docs.scala-lang.org/tour/nested-functions.html), and supports currying.
 Functions are first-class values in Scala.
 There are [case classes](https://docs.scala-lang.org/tour/case-classes.html) and built-in support for [pattern matching](https://docs.scala-lang.org/tour/pattern-matching.html) model algebraic types.
 Singleton objects provide a convenient way to group functions that aren't members of a class.

 [Anonymous functions](https://dzone.com/articles/scala-higher-order-and-anonymous-functions) - using a function where it's declared as opposed to declaring it somewhere else first